Volunteer firefighter killed while responding

 A Coosa County volunteer firefighter responding to an emergency call was killed when the tanker he was driving left the roadway and struck an embankment.

-Michael Wayne Johnson, 45, of Equality, was driving a 2004 GMC tanker fire truck when it left Coosa County 14, struck the embankment and overturned.
-Johnson was ejected from the truck and pronounced dead at the scene, according to Alabama State Troopers.
+Michael Wayne Johnston, 45, of Equality, was driving a 2004 GMC tanker firetruck when it left Coosa County 14, struck the embankment and overturned.
+Johnson was ejected from the truck and pronounced dead at the scene, according to Alabama state troopers.

 At the time of the crash, Johnston was volunteering for the Equality Volunteer Fire Department and responding to a call for service.

 The accident occurred shortly before 4 p.m.
-Friday near Coosa County 14, approximately eight miles west of Equality, west of Lake Martin.
+Friday near Coosa County 14, about 8 miles west of Equality, west of Lake Martin.

-Alabama State Troopers continue to investigate, but no other details were available on Saturday.
+Alabama state troopers continue to investigate, but no other details were available Saturday.

 The Alexander City trooper post responded and reported the accident.